BitcoinDesign/Guide/guide/payments/privacy.md

    width = 400
    height = 400
    layout = "float-right-desktop"
+   caption = "CoinJoin transactions attempt to make payments more private by mixing inputs from many senders and outputs to many receivers."
 %}

 [CoinJoins]({{ "/guide/glossary/#coinjoin" | relative_url }}) is an advanced technique where multiple participants collaborate on a transaction to break the "common input ownership" heuristic[^4], which assumes that all inputs in a transaction likely belong to the same owner.
 In a CoinJoin transaction all the outputs tend to be of the same amount.
 This makes it harder to define which input paid which output, somewhat breaking the absolute traceability of bitcoin transactions.
 As with any other anonymity network, a large and diverse group of participants will be more effective in disassociating the connections.
 CoinJoin transactions are not yet widely supported by Bitcoin applications.